 Other terms: CNAME resource record, Alias

 Domain Name Systems (DNS) is a database of domain names.
 Every domain has its own DNS entry.
-It organizes domain names and translates them from words (for example, shopify.com) to numbers (for example, Shopify’s IP address 188.8.131.52).
-This lets you to visit a website without having to memorize its IP address.
-Typically, this process works quickly in the background, but when you connect your domain with your Shopify store you might need to change your DNS settings
+It organizes domain names and translates them from words (for example, shopify.com) to numbers (for example, Shopify’s IP address is 184.108.40.206).
+To visit a website without having to memorize its IP address.
+Typically, this process works quickly in the background, but when you connect your domain with your Shopify store you might need to change your DNS settings.

 Other terms: DNS records, DNS settings, resource records, DNS file zone